davidpasini/blog/_posts/2020-12-18-ibridgepy-and-telegram.md

 <!--more-->

-Below the steps to get you started and that will catch RuntimeError (IB servers not responding for some reason / Unknown reasons) as well as for catching errorMessage from 'def error(self, errorId, errorCode, errorMessage)'
+Below the steps to get you started and that will catch RuntimeError (IB servers not responding for some reason / Unknown reasons)

 ---